AfterRace/SoC_Project/readme.md

 * **Audio channels:** 1, Mono (copy one stream to both left and right channels)
 * **Audio sample format:** PCM, 4 byte samples, can be directly written to the audio IP-s input

 To simplify this task a [library file][3] with two helper functions was provided by the lectures.
-We configured the client tu receive the broadcasted UDP packages using the function _int udp_client_setup(char *broadcast_address, int broadcast_port)_ contained in the library _udpclient.h_.
+We configured the client to receive the broadcasted UDP packages using the function _int udp_client_setup(char *broadcast_address, int broadcast_port)_ contained in the library _udpclient.h_.

 Due to the fact that the network stream is received in 256 byte packages and one audio sample is only 4 byte big, we had to buffer the received data.
 We followed the provided hints and used a FIFO that is accessed from different threads to solve this problem.We created a FIFO with the [unnamed pipes][4] Linux implementation.
 Named pipes would have the advantage that they can be accessed from different processes, but thats not needed here, because the threads are sharing the same memory.
 In the main loop we received the packets from the server using the function _int udp_client_recv(unsigned *buffer,int buffer_size )_  and wrote them in the FIFO.